modelop/modelop-migration-scripts/Upgrade -> 3.3.2/README.md

 ### Introduction:

 This document provides the necessary steps to upgrade existing MOC environments that use the previous StoredModel modelMetaData.custom  format to the new 3.3.2 standard.

-Before proceeding,
+### Prerequisites

+- MOC images must already be migrated to 3.3.2.
+- All Application Forms must already be migrated to the new 3.3.2 format.
+- Admin ModelOp Center Browser Access: You must have access to the MOC admin browser access to generate the input file with existing ApplicationForms.
+- Backup: Ensure you have a backup of both the StoredModel collection and Application Forms before proceeding.
+- Python: Ensure Python 3.8 or + ,   is installed and configured on your system.
+- MongoDB Access: You must have access to the MongoDB instance that contains the application forms and stored models.
+- If the underlaying DB is DocumentDB, then the supported version is 5.0 , if its 4.0 please use the script labeled only_for_document_db_4/storedmodels_metadata_custom_3-3-2_converter_doc_4.py

 ### Overview